oqolarte/oblong/content/log/seprends.md

 keywords: ["ohio quilbio olarte", "ohio olarte", "oqolarte", "oqo"]
 draft: false
 ---
-My main laptop ("Ador") broke on me about a month ago now.
+My main laptop ("Ador") broke on me about a month ago now (as of writing this).
 Twice I ordered a replacement motherboard in Lazada, and twice the seller cancelled on me.
 They gave me no reasons.